jwworth/jakeworth/content/blog/binary-to-decimal-conversion-in-ruby.md

 ### What I'd Do Differently Next Time

-I do not love that my solution takes an argument called `string`.
-Although that's the type the method expects, it doesn't tell the reader a lot about what this method does.
-If I could rewrite it, I'd name that variable something like `binary`.

-My solution is also a bit clever; I may have golfed this down a little too much.
-In general, I think mathematical functions can get away with terser syntax than ordinary functions, because the mathematical principles are easy to learn about with a quick Google search.
+I may have golfed this down a little too much.
+In general, I think mathematical functions can get away with terser syntax than ordinary functions, because the principles are easy to learn about with a quick Google search.

 ### Conclusion